jgehrcke/gipc/docs/index.rst

 - :ref:`Serving multiple clients (in child) from one server (in parent) <exampleserverclient>`
 - :ref:`Time-synchronization between processes <examplesync>`

-Note that these examples are invented with the motivation to demonstrate the API and capabilities of gipc rather than showing interesting use cases.
+Note that these examples are designed with the motivation to demonstrate the API and capabilities of gipc, rather than showing interesting use cases.

 .. _exampleipc:

 gipc.pipe()-based messaging from greenlet in parent to child
 ============================================================

-Very basic gevent and gipc concepts are explained by means of this simple messaging example:
+Very basic gevent and gipc concepts are explained by means of the following simple messaging example:

 .. code::